descarteslabs/descarteslabs-python/README.md

 - *Breaking Change*: Derived bands, never supported in the AWS environment and catalog products, have been removed.
 - The new `Blob.delete_many` method may be used to delete large numbers of blobs efficiently.
+- The `Blob.get_or_create` method didn't allow supplying `storage_type`, `namespace`, or `name` parameters.
+  Now it works as expected, either returning a saved Blob from the Catalog, or an unsaved blob that you can use to upload and save its data.

 ### Compute